-Although the same kinds of dirt ends up on hardwood flooring as it does in carpeted floors, a different set of dynamics come into play when it comes to removing dirt.
+Although the same kinds of dirt ends up on hardwood flooring as it does on carpeted floors, a different set of dynamics come into play when it comes to removing dirt.
 This presents a challenge for engineers to think outside the box for solutions.

-Generally speaking, there are three types of dirt that accumulate on any type of floor surface.
+Generally speaking, there are three varieties of dirt that accumulate on any type of floor surface.

-- Clingy Dust – Fine dust particles tend to cling to hard floor surfaces because of spilled juices, oils, and even static electricity.
-Clingy Dust requires mechanical agitation from a stationary or a rotating brush to break it loose so it can be sucked into the vacuum.
+- Clingy Dust – Fine dust particles tend to cling to hard floor surfaces because of spilled juices, oils that get tracked in, and even static electricity.
+Clingy Dust requires a degree of mechanical agitation from a stationary or a rotating brush to break it loose so it can be sucked into the vacuum.

 - Loose Dirt – The most common offender is small granules of loose dirt, typically tracked in by our shoes.
 Almost any vacuum cleaner with strong enough suction can lift and remove it.

-- Large Debris – The type of dirt that presents the greatest challenge for cleaning hardwood floor sufraces is Large Debris such as cereal, kitty litter, and dry pelletized pet food that tends to end up on wood floors, especially in the kitchen.
-Whether you are using a canister vacuum with a smooth floor brush, or an upright vacuum, the large debris tends to get pushed along in front (Snow Plowing) of the vacuum.
-So this means you must rock the Floor Brush back in order to make enough clearance for the debris to pass under.
-This technique works great with a canister vacuum but with an upright vacuum that incorporates a motorized brush roll (rotating brush with bristles) it will fling a large percentage of the Debris out the back of the machine before getting sucked up.
+- Large Debris – The greatest challenge is Large Debris such as cereal, kitty litter, and dry pelletized pet food that tends to end up on wood floors, especially in the kitchen.
+Whether you are using a canister vacuum with a smooth floor brush, or an upright vacuum, the large debris tends to get pushed along in front of the vacuum (Plowing).
+So this means you must rock the Floor Brush back in order to make enough clearance for it to pass under.
+This technique works OK with a conventional canister or upright vacuum that incorporates a motorized floor brush although it will fling a large percentage of the Debris out the back of the machine instead of sucking it up.

-One of the reasons hardwood flooring has become so popular is it is assumed that it is more Asthma and Allergy-Friendly than Carpet.
-The truth is studies have shown that the same amount of allergy-causing particulates accumulate on hardwood floors as it does on carpet.
+One of the reasons hardwood flooring has become so popular is the presumption that it is more Asthma and Allergy-Friendly than Carpet.
+The truth is studies have shown that allergy-causing particulates accumulate on both hardwood floors and on carpet.

-The difference is that carpet tends to act as a giant filter holding dust mites, dust mite feces, pet dander, pollen, mold spores, and other allergy-triggering particulates in arrest until they are removed.
+The difference is that carpet tends to act as a giant filter actually trapping and immobilizing dust mites, dust mite feces, pet dander, pollen, mold spores, and other allergy-triggering particulates until they are removed or disturbed.

-Hardwood floors, on the other hand, accumulate those same allergy-triggering particulates on the surface where they are easily stirred up into the air we breathe creating a health issue for many homeowners.
+Hardwood floors, on the other hand accumulate those same fine dust particles on the surface where they are easily stirred up into the air we breathe creating a health issue for many homeowners.

-Choose a Vacuum Cleaner with a Sealed HEPA Filtration System
+Why you Should Choose a Vacuum Cleaner with a Sealed HEPA Filtration System!

-Don’t be misled by vacuum cleaner ads that claim 99% effective at removing allergens.
-It may be true that the air that actually passes through the filter removes that percentage of allergens, but it doesn’t mention the dirty air that leaks around the filter that gets blown back into the room.
+Don’t be misled by some manufacture’s claims that their product is 99% effective at removing allergens.
+It may be true that the air that actually passes through the filter removes that percentage, but they fail to mention the dust-laden air that leaks around the filter that gets blown back into the room.

-No matter how large a HEPA Filter is, it’s of little benefit if dirty air leaks around the filter.
+No matter how large a HEPA Filter is, it’s only marginally beneficial if the dirty air its designed to trap escapes around it.

-Some top-rated vacuums can trap up to 99.9% of all the particulates it sucks up, and the exhaust air is actually cleaner than the air in the room.
+Some top-rated vacuums can actually trap up to 99.9% of all the fine particulates it sucks up so the exhaust air is cleaner than the air in the room.

-All of the vacuum cleaner models recommended in this guide have the level of filtration noted so you can make the best choice.
+NOTE: All of the products recommended in this guide have their level of filtration noted below each listing so you can make the best choice.

 Choose a Vacuum that fits your Unique Flooring Combination and Lifestyle!

-Obviously, a large home with a family of 5 plus 2 pets that shed their fur are going to require a different level of vacuum cleaner than a smaller home with two people.
+Obviously, a large home with a family of 5 plus 2 pets that shed fur is going to require an appliance with a different level of multiplicity than a smaller home with only one or two people.

 Everyone’s home is unique!
-Most homes have other floor surfaces besides just Hardwood Floors – including Carpet, Area and Throw Rugs, Tile, Vinyl, and Laminate flooring.
+Most homes have other floor surfaces besides just Hardwood – including Carpet, Area and Throw Rugs, Tile, Vinyl, and Laminate flooring.
 And no one wants to stop and switch vacuum cleaners each time they transition from one to the other.

-So it makes sense to purchase a model that will perform well on each floor surface in your home, and not just on your wood floors.
+So it’s important to purchase a model that will perform well on each floor surface in your home, and not just on your wood floors.

-Option #1 Best Vacuum for HARDWOOD FLOORS ONLY (SEE BELOW)
+Option #1 I need a Vacuum for Hardwood Floors ONLY (SEE BELOW)

-If you’re home has only one room with hardwood flooring a Corded Stick Vacuum may be your best option.
+If you’re home has all hardwood flooring a Corded Stick Vacuum may be your best option.

 They offer good cleaning performance in a small, easy-to-handle package.